Building Normalizing Flows with Stochastic Interpolants: Practical Implementation and Numerical Experiments

 As described in Section \ref{sec:stochinterp}, the velocity field associated to the flow can be inferred from arbitrary densities $\rho_0,\rho_1$ -- this deviates from the score-based diffusion perspective, in which one distribution must be taken to be Gaussian for the training paradigm to be tractable.

-In Figure \ref{fig:interpolate}, we illustrate this capacity by learning the velocity field connecting the anisotropic swirls distribution to that of the checkerboard.
+In Figure~\ref{fig:2d-density}, we illustrate this capacity by learning the velocity field connecting the anisotropic swirls distribution to that of the checkerboard.
 The interpolant formulation allows us to draw samples from $\rho_t$ at any time $t \in [0,1]$, which we exploit to check that the velocity field is empirically correct at all times on the interval, rather than just at the end points.
 This aspect of interpolants is also noted in \citep{ChoiM0E22}, but for the purpose of density ratio estimation.
 The above observation highlights an \textit{intrinsic difference} of the proposed method compared to MLE training of flows, where the map that is the minimizer of $G(\hat v)$ is not empirically known.
-We stress that the evaluation of $\rho_0$ nor $\rho_1$ need be possible in the case of this interpolation, though the change of measure between $\rho_0$ and $\rho_1$ produced by the model $\hat{v}$ can still be computed as desired.
+We stress that query access to $\rho_0$ or $\rho_1$ is not needed to use our interpolation procedure since it only uses samples from these densities.